Fahed Attal

 Fahed Adnan Foad Abdul Attal (فهد عتال; born 1 January 1985) is a Palestinian former professional footballer who played as a striker.
-He is the all-time top goalscorer of the Palestine national team with 14 official goals and 16 in all competitions.

 Club career

 Move to Jordanian Premier League

 After grabbing the attention of scouts of clubs such as Al-Wahdat with a dazzling performance at the 2006 AFC Challenge Cup Attal agreed a loan deal with Al-Jazeera of the Jordan League.
 After scoring 8 goals in his inaugural season, Attal was transferred on a permanent deal worth $21000 USD.
-In 2010, he signed a one-year $50,000 contract to join Al-Wahdat Attal would play an important role in the team winning a historic quadruple but with the signing of Abdullah Deeb, Attal chose to search for a new club.
+In 2010, he signed a one-year $50,000 contract to join Al-Wahdat With the signing of Abdullah Deeb, Attal chose to search for a new club.
 He signed a one-year contract with Hebron-based Shabab Al-Khaleel of the West Bank Premier League.

 International career

-Attal is the all-time top goalscorer of the Palestine national team, with 14 goals in 39 games.
+Attal was the all-time top goalscorer of the Palestine national team, with 14 goals in 39 games until 2024.
 Twelve of Attal's goals with the national team came in the 2006 calendar year earning him recognition from International Federation of Football History and Statistics which cited Attal as the World's 8th leading scorer of international goals on par with the likes of David Villa and Bastian Schweinsteiger.
-Attal was also included in the Asian Football Confederation shortlist of 10 players for the 2006 AFC Player of the Year Award Palestine had an undefeated record when Attal found the back of the net.
-This was until he scored against the Philippines in the 2012 AFC Challenge Cup where they lost 4–3.
+Attal was also included in the Asian Football Confederation shortlist of 10 players for the 2006 AFC Player of the Year Award.